Emma Kaliya: Life

 Kaliya was inspired by her father to take an interest in human rights.
 She has a master's degree.

 She campaigned against gender-based violence for many years before the Prevention of Domestic Violence Act was passed by three votes in 2006.
 There was a drive before the 2014 election to target a 50:50 split of men and women in the National Assembly.
 Kaliya was the national coordinator for the Gender Coordinating Network NGO and she supported this work.
 2,000 women were given lessons in public speaking and 250 women stood as candidates but the result was less than expected.
 Kaliya believed that the result reflected the country's systemic gender bias.

 In 2013 she spoke out on behalf of FEMNET regarding a case of gang rape in Kenya.
-The victim, "Liz", was later confined to a wheelchair while her attackers were sentenced to cut some grass and then released.
+The victim, "Liz", was rendered unable to walk, while her attackers were sentenced to cut some grass and then released.
 Kaliya noted that the case was attracting international attention.
 The authorities were said to be rearresting the men involved.
 Women from 21 countries joined a protest march and a million signed a petition demanding that not only the attackers but also the police who mishandled the case should be imprisoned.

-She went on to campaign to have the minimum age for marriage to be raised to eighteen which was achieved with the 2015 Marriage, Divorce and Family Relations Act.
+She went on to campaign to have the minimum age for marriage to be raised to eighteen, which was achieved with the 2015 Marriage, Divorce and Family Relations Act.

-In 2017 she was re-elected unopposed as the President of the Pan African Women's Development and Communications network which is known as FEMNET.
+In 2017, she was re-elected unopposed as the President of the Pan African Women's Development and Communications network, which is known as FEMNET.